-Disruptive technology refers to innovation that upends traditional methods of industry, creating new markets that change the way consumers and companies operate.
-Like the first smartphone or today’s online streaming platforms, these goods and services introduce novel approaches, ideas or solutions that challenge the status quo.
-They hold the potential to completely overturn existing business models and entirely reshape industries.
+Disruptive technology, or disruptive innovation, refers to innovation that upends traditional methods of industry, creating new markets that change the way consumers and companies operate.
+Like the first smartphone or today’s online streaming platforms, these goods and services introduce novel approaches that promise to challenge the status quo, completely overturn existing business models and entirely reshape industries.

 What Is Disruptive Technology?